MiguelBusta/compilers/README.md

 `symbol_table["np.cumsum"] = lambda x: np.cumsum(x).tolist()`

-This addition enables you to invoke `np.cumsum`from the expressions parsed by the parser.
+This addition enables us to invoke `np.cumsum`from the expressions parsed by the parser.

 The np.cumsum() function computes the cumulative sum of elements along a specified axis.
 It returns an array where each element is the cumulative sum of the elements up to that point in the original array.